norvig/paip-lisp/docs/chapter4.md

 `dbg` prints output in the same way as `format`, but it will only print when debugging output is desired.
 Each call to `dbg` is accompanied by an identifier that is used to specify a class of debugging messages.
 The functions `debug` and `undebug` are used to add or remove message classes to the list of classes that should be printed.
-In this chapter, all the debugging output will use the identifier :`gps`.
+In this chapter, all the debugging output will use the identifier `:gps`.
 Other programs will use other identifiers, and a complex program will use many identifiers.

 A call to `dbg` will result in output if the first argument to `dbg`, the identifier, is one that was specified in a call to `debug`.